-^{}Party-in-interest as defined by ERISA.
+Party-in-interest as defined by ERISA.
+3 loans outstanding with 5 year terms and interest rates of 4.25%.

 See accompanying report of independent registered public accounting firm.

 SIGNATURES

 Pursuant to the requirements of the Securities Exchange Act of 1934, the trustees (or other persons who administer the employee benefit plan) have duly caused this annual report to be signed on its behalf by the undersigned hereunto duly authorized.